davidaascorreia/public/azure/synapse/README.md

 4g.
 Create ADLS dataset CSV for trip records and lookup table and add them to a folder NYCTLC *storage account name*

 4h.
-Add an activity in *Master* (01); "Load and Transform"
+Add an activity in *Master* (01); "Load and Transform" with parameters ArrayYear and ArrayMonth

 4i.
-Add a new pipeline *Load and Transform Year* (02) and add parameter ArrayYear.
-Add ForEach actvity and add Execute Pipeline inside with current item as parameter value
+Add a new pipeline *Load and Transform Year* (02) and add parameters ArrayYear (Array) and ArrayMonth (Array).
+Add ForEach actvity and add Execute Pipeline inside with current item as parameter value and ArrayMonth

 4j.
-Add a new pipeline *Load and Transform* with parameter Year (String) and add a mapping data flow inside.
+Add a new pipeline *Load and Transform* with parameter Year (String) and ArrayMonth (Array), add a ForEach activity for each month, and add a mapping data flow inside that uses Year and current month as parameters.
 Initiate data flow debug

 4k.
+Create a new Azure Integration Runtime with 16 cores

-Set staging linked service and staging storage folder in *Settings* for Data Flow (data/staging) and set wanted Core Count
+4k.
+Assign the newly create Azure IR to the data flow, allow jobs to run in parallel, and set staging linked service and staging storage folder in *Settings* for Data Flow (data/staging) and set wanted Core Count

 </br>